matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **IAM predefined roles apply to a particular Google Cloud service in a project**

-- can do what on Compute Engine resources in this project, or folder, or org.
+- Can do what on Compute Engine resources in this project, or folder, or org.

 **IAM predefined roles offer more fine-grained permissions on particular services**

 - Google Group:
-    - InstanceAdmin Role:
+    - **InstanceAdmin Role:**
         - `compute.instances.delete`
         - `compute.instances.get`
         - `compute.instances.list`